 Jill Weisenberger (MS, RDN, CDCES, CHWC, FAND, and Author of Prediabetes: A Complete Guide) says, “I always recommend avoiding sugary drinks like sodas and teas.
 They are linked to an increased risk of prediabetes and type 2 diabetes.
 I’m a big fan of a Mediterranean-style diet to dial back prediabetes.
-I also recommend oats and barley because they have the fiber called beta-glucan, which helps improve insulin sensitivity.”
+I also recommend low GI foods like oats and barley because they have the fiber called beta-glucan, which helps improve insulin sensitivity.”
 Diana Gariglio-Clelland (RD, Certified Diabetes Care & Education Specialist) advises limiting sugar-sweetened beverages, refined carbs like sweets, white bread, etc., and focus on whole foods instead of overly-processed foods that are low in fiber and nutrients.

 Keeping the experts’ recommendations in mind, here’s a downloadable list of foods to eat and avoid if you have prediabetes.